David Hayter

 David Hayter is a Canadian-American actor, screenwriter, director, and producer.
 He is well known as the English-language voice actor for Solid Snake and Naked Snake in the Metal Gear video game series.
-He wrote the film X-Men and co-wrote X2 and Watchmen, and was awarded the Saturn Award for Best Writing in 2000 for his work on X-Men.
-Hayter voices King Shark on The Flash.
+He wrote the superhero film X-Men (2000), for which he won the Saturn Award for Best Writing.
+He also co-wrote The Scorpion King (2002), X-Men’s first sequel X2 (2003), and Watchmen (2009), and was a writer and producer on the streaming television series Warrior Nun.

+His other roles include Sean Barker/The Guyver in Guyver: Dark Hero (1994), and King Shark on The Flash (2016-19), and voiceover work in various video games.
+In 2014, he made his directorial debut with the action horror film Wolves.

 Early life

-Hayter's father, Stephen, worked in the pharmaceutical industry.
 David Hayter started acting at the age of nine.
-He spent most of his childhood living around the world, and moved to Kobe at the age of 15, graduating from its international Canadian Academy in 1987.
+His father, Stephen, worked in the pharmaceutical industry.
+He spent most of his childhood living around the world, and moved to Kobe at the age of 15, becoming fluent in Japanese.
+He once worked as a print model in Osaka.
+He later graduated from its international Canadian Academy in 1987.
 After this, he attended Rensselaer Polytechnic Institute for two years until transferring to the Toronto Metropolitan University in Toronto.
-He stayed there until the age of 20, when he moved to Hollywood.

 Career

 Early acting career

 Hayter did some live acting in the early 1990s, most notably in an episode of the sitcom Major Dad, but soon became more interested in voice acting and later landed the role of Captain America in the popular 1994 Spider-Man animated series.
 He also provided the voice of Arsène Lupin III in the English version of the anime film The Castle of Cagliostro and the voice of Tamahome in the English version of the anime series Fushigi Yūgi.
-He also starred in the 1994, straight-to-video movie, Guyver: Dark Hero, as the protagonist, Sean Barker (a role he took over from the previous actor, Jack Armstrong); Hayter has since gone-on to use the character's name as an alias in various work credits.
+He also starred in the 1994, straight-to-video movie, Guyver: Dark Hero, as the protagonist, Sean Barker (a main role he took over from the previous actor, Jack Armstrong); Hayter has since gone-on to use the character's name as an alias in various work credits.